 Here are a couple things you can do.

 Keep your computer’s firewall turned on.
 A personal firewall is an application which controls network traffic to and from a computer based on a security policy.
 Windows XP, SP2 and higher come with a built-in personal firewall.
-Learn how to enable the Microsoft personal firewall here.
+Learn how to enable the Microsoft personal firewall at Microsoft’s website.
 Encryption should also be enabled for your router firewall and your wireless network, if you have those set up.

 Passwords are important.
 Create custom user IDs and passwords, even for your personal computer, router or wireless network.
 Do not use default user IDs or passwords.
 Creating your own complex passwords using symbols, numbers and upper and lowercase letters can help ensure stronger, more secure computer use.